ct-clmsn/pyzmq-collectives/README.md

 mix when several TCP/IP connections are made between leader and followers (and visa versa).

-This library implements the SPMD model.
-All instances of the program are running simultaneously (or near simultaneously) on different compute hosts and immediately make progress toward solving the problem.
+Under the SPMD model, all instances of the program are running simultaneously (or near simultaneously) on different compute hosts and immediately make progress toward solving the problem.
 The only time communication occurs is when information needs to be sent to different machines to make progress.
 There are no leaders and followers because all distributed processes know what to do - the instructions are in the program the distributed processes are executing.

-The author's years of experience working data analytics and machine learning problems left an impression that regex, numpy, scipy, scikit-learn, and a collective communication library are fundamental and necessary tools for practitioners.
+The author's years of experience working data analytics and machine learning problems left an impression that regex, numpy, scipy, and a collective communication library are fundamental and necessary tools for practitioners.
 Several of the more commonly used libraries require as much, if not more, effort to learn when compared to learning SPMD programming.
-This library fills the collective library niche (when other traditional solutions are not available).
+In some cases, the more commonly used libraries are providing repackaged versions of this existing programming model.
+This library fills the collective library niche, when other traditional solutions are not readily available.

 ## How many processs/nodes should I deploy?